haberdashPI/MetaArrays.jl/README.md

 A `MetaArray` has the same array behavior, broadcasting behavior and strided array behavior as the wrapped array, while maintaining the metadata.
 All meta data is merged using `metamerge` (which defaults to the behavior of `merge`).
-You can get the wrapped array using `getcontents` and the metadata tuple using `getmeta`.
+You can get the wrapped array using `parent` and the metadata tuple using `getmeta`.

 To implement further methods which support maintaining meta-data you can